 In the latest National Student Survey results.
 Liverpool Hope University has been ranked as the number one University in The North West for Teaching, Assessment and Feedback, Academic Support and Personal Development.

-The National Student Survey ( www.thestudentsurvey.com) asks final year students at every publicly funded Education Institution ( HEI) in the UK to rate their experience by stating to what extent they agree with a set of 23 core questions across eight categories.
+The National Student Survey (www.thestudentsurvey.com) asks final year students at every publicly funded Education Institution (HEI) in the UK to rate their experience by stating to what extent they agree with a set of core questions across a number of categories.

 In this year's results: